Clean Water State Revolving Fund (CWSRF)

 CWSRF Green Project Reserve (GPR)

-Green Project Reserve is intended to promote water efficiency, energy efficiency, green infrastructure and environmentally innovative projects.
+Green Project Reserve promotes and identifies projects with water efficiency, energy efficiency, green infrastructure and/or environmental innovation.

 CWSRF Public Involvement Plan (PIP)

 The purpose of this PIP is to provide public participation opportunities and information that may be needed to participate in the public comment period.
 This PIP integrates information about the affected communities and identifies resources needed by the Bureau to successfully incorporate community participation activities into the decision making process for the public comment period for the Intended Use Plan (IUP).
 The PIP identifies the Department staff and resources needed to accomplish these activities.